jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 }
 ```

-This way the underlying sub-components won't suffer from unnecessary re-renders.
+The first time I saw this my left eye started to twitch.
+It's weird.
+I get it.
+But this prevents any underlying sub-components from re-rendering unnecessarily.

 ## Consuming `Context`

 The last step in this refactor is to update the sub-components of `Chat` so that they consume the context created earlier instead of relying on props.
-In order for this to happen we'll need to export `ChatContext.Consumer` out of `Chat.js`.
+In order for this to happen we'll first need to export `ChatContext.Consumer` out of `Chat.js`.

 ```
 // src/components/Chat.js